culinary-code/backend/README.md

 # Culinary Code

-Recipe app using ChatGPT to generate recipes.
+Recipe app using openAI to generate recipes.

 ## Table of Contents